Dismissal for simple, serious or serious misconduct: what consequences for the employee?

 The employer must follow the procedure for dismissal on personal grounds.

-Yes, the employee receives a severance pay if he fulfills the conditions to benefit from it.
+Yes, the employee receives a severance pay if he fulfills the conditions of seniority enabling him to benefit from them.

-In principle, the employee must give notice.
-It may be dispensed with.
+In principle, the employee must make a notice.
+However, it may be dispensed with.

 Répondez aux questions successives et les réponses s’afficheront automatiquement